John Reed (journalist): Comintern functionary

 The US Secretary of State was satisfied with Reed's arrest and pressured the Finnish authorities for his papers.
 American authorities, however, remained indifferent to Reed's fate.
 Although Reed paid the fine for smuggling, he was still detained.
 His physical condition and state of mind deteriorated rapidly.
 He suffered from depression and insomnia, wrote alarming letters to Bryant, and on May 18 threatened a hunger strike.
 He was finally released in early June, and sailed for Tallinn, Estonia, on the 5th.
 Two days later, he traveled to Petrograd, recuperating from malnutrition and scurvy caused by having been fed dried fish almost exclusively.
 His spirits were high.

 At the end of June, Reed traveled to Moscow.
 After he discussed with Bryant the possibility of her joining him, she gained passage on a Swedish tramp steamer and arrived in Gothenburg on August 10.
-At the same time, Reed attended the second Comintern congress.
+At the same time, Reed attended the Second Comintern Congress.
 Although his mood was as jovial and boisterous as ever, his physical appearance had deteriorated.

 During this congress, Reed bitterly objected to the deference other revolutionaries showed to the Russians.
-The latter believed the tide of revolutionary fervor was ebbing, and that the Communist party needed to work within the existing institutions—a policy Reed felt would be disastrous.
+The latter believed the tide of revolutionary fervor was ebbing, and that the Communist Party needed to work within the existing institutions—a policy Reed felt would be disastrous.
 He was contemptuous of the bullying tactics displayed during the congress by Karl Radek and Grigory Zinoviev, who ordered Reed to attend the Congress of the Peoples of the East to be held at Baku on August 15.

 The journey to Baku was a long one, five days by train through a countryside that was devastated by civil war and typhus.
 Reed was reluctant to go.
 He asked for permission to travel later, as he wanted to meet Bryant in Petrograd after she arrived from Murmansk.
 Zinoviev insisted that Reed take the official train: "the Comintern has made a decision.
 Obey."
 Reed, needing Soviet goodwill and unprepared for a final break with the Comintern, made the trip with reluctance.
-Years after having abandoned Communism himself, his friend Benjamin Gitlow asserted that Reed became bitterly disillusioned with the Communist movement because of his treatment by Zinoviev.
+Years after abandoning communism himself, his friend Benjamin Gitlow asserted that Reed became bitterly disillusioned with the communist movement because of his treatment by Zinoviev.

 During his time in Baku, Reed received a telegram announcing Bryant's arrival in Moscow.
 He followed her there, arriving on September 15, and was able to tell her of the events of the preceding eight months.
 He appeared older and his clothes were in tatters.
 While in Moscow, he took Bryant to meet Lenin, Trotsky, Lev Kamenev, and other leading Bolsheviks, and also to visit Moscow's ballet and art galleries.